-Meeting Agenda - The ORSC Staff will prepare the meeting agenda and distribute to CPHS members prior to each meeting.
+Meeting Agenda - The IRB staff will prepare the meeting agenda and distribute to IRB members prior to each meeting.
 The agenda and meeting materials are maintained in iRIS.
-All CPHS members have access to meeting materials in iRIS to allow them to perform a substantive review.
+All IRB members have access to meeting materials in iRIS to allow them to perform a substantive review.

-For each item on the agenda, the subcommittee Chairperson, or designee, shall present a summary of the research submission with emphasis on the ethical issues and identified concerns.
-The subcommittee Chairperson will make a motion to approve, approve pending, defer or disapprove the submission and the motion is seconded.
-The IRB Chairperson shall then open the item for discussion by the Committee.
-Following discussion, the IRB Chairperson calls for a vote for all in favor of the motion, all opposed and any abstentions.
-The ORSC Staff records the vote.
+For each item on the agenda, the subcommittee chair, or designee, shall present a summary of the research submission.
+The subcommittee chair will make a motion to approve, approve pending, defer or disapprove the submission and the motion is seconded.
+The IRB chair shall then open the item for discussion by the Committee.
+Following discussion, the IRB chair calls for a vote for all in favor of the motion, all opposed and any abstentions.
+The IRB staff records the vote.

-After all the items on the agenda are discussed, the Chairman shall open the meeting for any other discussion(s).
-The meeting shall be adjourned by the Chairperson.
+After all the items on the agenda are discussed, the IRB chair shall open the meeting for any other discussion(s).
+The meeting shall be adjourned by the IRB chair.

 Principal Investigator: The Principal Investigator and/or any member of the study team may be invited to attend the meeting to provide information on any aspect of a research project submitted to CPHS for review and approval.
 The PI and/or any member of the study team however, shall not participate in the deliberation, decision-making and voting.

-Minutes: The ORSC Staff will prepare the meeting minutes.
+Minutes: The IRB staff will prepare the meeting minutes.
 The minutes will include the following general information:

-7. Any informational/educational documents provided to the CPHS Members.
+- Any informational/educational documents provided to the CPHS members.

 For each protocol undergoing initial review, continuing review, and review of change requests, protocol deviation, data and safety monitoring reports and other miscellaneous items on the agenda, the minutes shall include the following details:

-3. The basis for requiring modifications to the research as presented including but not limited to, application, informed consent document, advertisements, etc.
+- The basis for requiring modifications to the research as presented including, but not limited to, application, informed consent document, advertisements, etc.